On the estimation of spatial density from mobile network operator data: Insights from existing estimators

-As an additional result, we can easily recognize that the multiplicative factor appearing in \eqref{eq:shepp} equals the partial derivative of the objective function in \eqref{eq:MLfinal_u}, i.e.
+As an additional result, we can easily recognize that the multiplicative factor appearing in Eq. \eqref{eq:shepp} equals the partial derivative of the objective function in Eq. \eqref{eq:MLfinal_u}, i.e.,

-In other words, we can reinterpret the EM procedure in \eqref{eq:shepp} (derived for the Poisson generative model) as a purely multiplicative method to solve iteratively the optimization \eqref{eq:MLfinal_u} (derived for the Multinomial generative model) starting from an initial guess\footnote{Such purely multiplicative procedure in the form $u_j^{m+1} = u_j^{m} \cdot \psi_j^{m}$ is distinct from the standard gradient descent approaches that, in general, involves an additive update in the form $u_j^{m+1} = u_j^{m} + \phi_j^{m}$.}.
+In other words, we can reinterpret the EM procedure in Eq. \eqref{eq:shepp} (derived for the Poisson generative model) as a purely multiplicative method to solve iteratively the optimization Eq. \eqref{eq:MLfinal_u} (derived for the Multinomial generative model) starting from an initial guess\footnote{Such a purely multiplicative procedure in the form $u_j^{m+1} = u_j^{m} \cdot \psi_j^{m}$ is distinct from the standard gradient descent approach that, in general, involves an additive update in the form $u_j^{m+1} = u_j^{m} + \phi_j^{m}$.}.